Vigil for Julian Assange at Ecuadorian Embassy

-When I left he was wrapped in a sleeping bag, preparing to sleep overnight in the street near the embassy.
+When I left he was wrapped in a sleeping bag, prepared for a night in the street near the embassy.

 - Ciaron O'Reilly and others in court after demonstration on 10 December 2001 at Northwood military HQ28 March 2002 Dacorum magistrates court

 - Vigilia por Julian Assange en la embajada de EcuadorDomingo 23 de septiembre 2018, Londres, 3 Hans Crescent, SW1X 0LS.

 - johnpilger.com article: GETTING JULIAN ASSANGE: THE UNTOLD STORY John Pilger, johnpilger.com, 20 May 2017

 - Consortium News article: Break-in Attempted at Assange’s Residence in Ecuador Embassy Joe Lauria, Consortium News, 3 November 2018

 - Guardian article: Anti-war activist Ciaron O’Reilly: conventional protests are 'a dead end' Joshua Robertson, Guardian, Thursday 7 January 2016

 - Counterpunch article: Ciaron O'Reilly: the Catholic Anarchist Martin Sheen Calls His Hero Ruairí McKiernan, Counterpunch, 13 November 2017

 - Sunday Telegraph article: SAS soldier quits Army in disgust at 'illegal' American tactics in Iraq Sean Rayment, Sunday Telegraph, 12 March 2006